thoughtbot/props_template/README.md

 json.flash flash.to_h

 json.menu do
-  # all keys will be formatted as camelCase
+  # By default, all keys will be formatted as camelCase.
+See #change_key_format

   json.current_user do
     json.email current_user.email